emanalytic/Perceptual-Losses-Neural-Style-Transfer/README.md

 ## Overview

-Neural style transfer was initially introduced in the paper by Gatys et al., which used an optimization-based approach to generate stylized images.
+Neural style transfer was initially introduced in the paper by Gatys et al., which used an optimization based approach to generate stylized images.
 While this method produces high-quality results, it is computationally expensive and slow.

 To address this, the PyTorch team has a tutorial for implementing Gatys' optimization-based method.
 However, this project implements the method described in Johnson et al.'s paper, which trains a model to perform style transfer efficiently.
 The trained model can then generate stylized images in real-time.